 Services Offered by Bahl & Gaynor Investment Counsel

-Bahl & Gaynor Investment Counsel combines aspects of investment management and financial planning in regards to all portfolio decisions.
+Bahl & Gaynor Investment Counsel combines aspects of investment management and financial planning in regard to all portfolio decisions.
 Here is a full list of the firm’s service offerings:

 - Investment portfolio management